stevensmiley1989/Full_Loop_YOLO/README.md

 Yolov7 should be installed from (https://github.com/WongKinYiu/yolov7).
 A version controlled fork is shown in these instructions below.

+tensorflow-yolov4-tflite installed from (https://github.com/stevensmiley1989/tensorflow-yolov4-tflite) and switched to the smiley_yolov4tiny branch.

 Change your DEFAULT_SETTINGS path (located at libs/DEFAULT_SETTINGS.py) to point to your installed Darknet path for use.

 Change your yolov7 path (located at libs/yolov7_path.py) to point to your installed yolov7 path for use.

+Change your tensorflow-yolov4-tflite path (located at libs/tensorflow_yolov4_tflite_path.py) to point to your installed path for use.

 Ensure you put the yolov4-tiny.conv.29 weights in your Darknet path.
 You can get these weights from: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29